8 March 2020

 As for her scientific contributions, look no further than Carl Linneaus (1707-1778), the famous Swedish botanist, zoologist and physician.
 Known as 'the father of modern taxonomy', he founded the system of biological classification that is still taught in schools today.
 He used Merian's 'Insects of Surinam' to inform his knowledge - particularly of species he would never see in his lifetime, like the tarantula.

 After her death Merian became renowned in the scientific community.
 Butterflies, a bird-eating spider, a moth, a lizard, a toad, a bird, a snail and a genus of flowering plants are all named after her.

 Charles Rogers, the principal collector of our Designated Cottonian Collection purchased Merian's book in 1784 for his library, much of which was about art and travel.
 Even though the Cottonian Collection includes some amazing books and volumes, her pioneering work would have been a luxury.
 The edition is large and Rogers would have paid grandly for its binding, gilded stampwork and sumptuous endpapers.

 Merian's work was a dramatic window into a faraway part of the world and a micro-view of the world of insects, some common and some spectacular.

-It's very fitting for the endpapers in her book to serve as the basis for Antunes' stained glass window in St Luke's.
+It's very fitting for the endpapers in her book to serve as the basis for Antunes' window in St Luke's.
 Antunes often highlights other female artists in her work and the church, which once served as the library service's book-binding department, is now a space where The Box can explore how contemporary artists respond to the world around us.

 To find out even more read our press release about Leonor Antunes' window commission.